 Blood glucose monitoring

-An aim of diabetes management is to keep blood glucose levels (BGLs) within a specified target range.
+An aim of diabetes management is to keep blood glucose levels (BGLs) within a specified target range recommended for you by your health professional.
 You need to balance your food with your physical activity, lifestyle and diabetes medication.
-Blood glucose monitoring can help you understand the link between blood glucose, food, exercise and insulin.
+Blood glucose monitoring can help you understand the link between blood glucose, food, exercise and diabetes medication or insulin your doctor has prescribed.

-The pattern of changes in blood glucose levels can alert you and your health care team to a possible need for a change in how your diabetes is being managed.
+The pattern of changes in blood glucose levels can alert you and your diabetes health professionals to a possible need for a change in how your diabetes is being managed.

 How are you going with your diabetes health checks?